 Cats communicate through scent, so a new kitten will not only smell different, but also carry the scents of its previous home or shelter.
 This unfamiliar scent can trigger defensive behaviors in your senior cat.
 Understanding these behaviors is the first step in managing the introduction process effectively.

-A voir aussi : How to Construct an Indoor Play Area for Pets with Limited Mobility?
+A lire aussi : How to Construct an Indoor Play Area for Pets with Limited Mobility?

 To make the new kitten’s arrival as stress-free as possible for both your senior cat and the kitten, you’ll need to prepare your house accordingly.